COVID: Pandemic anxiety on the rise in India | DW | 15.10.2021

 "Overall, there has been an increase in mental health patients.
 I see a lot of cases of panic attacks and people with bursts of fear or anxiety," Anjali Nagpal, a top psychiatrist, told DW.

-"If untreated, this could well be the next crisis we might have to deal with," she added.
+"If untreated, this could well be the next crisis we might have to deal with," she said.

-Moses believes another public health crisis is brewing in the country and that it could perhaps unleash more death and despair than that caused by COVID itself.
+Moses believes that another public health crisis is brewing in the country and that it could perhaps unleash more death and despair than that caused by COVID-19 itself.

-Experts say that the COVID-19 pandemic has provided a unique opportunity for the National Mental Health Program to broaden its agenda from a focus on reducing the treatment gap for people affected by mental disorders, to the improvement of mental health for the whole population, including suicide prevention.
+Experts say the coronavirus pandemic has provided a unique opportunity for the National Mental Health Programme to broaden its agenda from a focus on reducing the treatment gap for people affected by mental disorders to the improvement of mental health for the whole population, including suicide prevention.

 "That we need more health professionals is a well-known fact in the country.
-This ongoing crisis should be a wakeup call," said Nagpal.
+This ongoing crisis should be a wake-up call," Nagpal said.